willaguiar/access-om2-configs/README.md

+#1deg_jra55_ryf_1mtop

+THis is a simulation ran by Wilton Aguiar (wilton.Aguiar@anu.edu.au), with access-OM2-1, in where the vertical grid is changed to be 1m on the top.
+This simulation differs from the classic 1deg_jra55_ryf by using the KDS75 grid from Kial Stewart, with 75 vertical levels and a surface cell thickness of 1.1m.
+This simulation was run for the DSW project

+Details of the original simulation , that was used to branch off the current one are below:

+_____

 # 1deg_jra55_ryf

 Standard configuration for 1 degree global [ACCESS-OM2](https://github.com/ACCESS-NRI/access-om2) experiment (ACCESS-OM2) with JRA55-do 1 May 1990 - 30 April 1991 repeat-year forcing (RYF9091).